ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/k8s_nodepool_nodes.md

 subcategory: "Managed Kubernetes"
 layout: "ionoscloud"
 page_title: "IonosCloud : ionoscloud_k8s_node_pool_nodes"
-sidebar_current: "docs-ionoscloud-datasource-k8s-node-pool"
+sidebar_current: "docs-ionoscloud-datasource-k8s-node-pool-nodes"
 description: |-
   Get information on the list of IonosCloud K8s Nodes that make a nodepool
 ---

 # ionoscloud\_k8s\_node\_pool\_nodes

-The **k8s Node Pool Nodes** data source can be used to search for and return a list of existing k8s Node Pools nodes.
+The **k8s Node Pool Nodes** data source can be used to search for and return a list of existing k8s Node Pool nodes.
 ## Example Usage

 ### By IDs